gatsbyjs/gatsby/docs/docs/creating-a-sitemap.md

 ### Additonal Modification

-Additonal modification steps are available in the [`gatsby-plugin-sitemap` documentation](https://www.gatsbyjs.org/packages/gatsby-plugin-sitemap)
+Additional modification steps are available in the [`gatsby-plugin-sitemap` documentation](/packages/gatsby-plugin-sitemap)